Hospital Services Outsourcing Programme (HSOP)

 1. How does HSOP ensure that patients receive timely and appropriate care at panel hospitals?

-• HSOP implements mechanisms such as service level agreements and monitoring systems to ensure that panel hospitals adhere to standards of care and provide timely and appropriate services to patients referred under the program.
+• HSOP implements mechanisms including monitoring systems to ensure that panel hospitals adhere to standards of care and provide timely and appropriate services to patients referred under the program.

 1. Can patients provide feedback or raise concerns about their experience with HSOP?